RasaHQ/rasa/docs/nlu/entity-extraction.rst

 ``EntitySynonymMapper``    existing entities  N/A                       maps known synonyms ``DIETClassifier``                            conditional random field
-                                              on top of a transformer   good for training custom entities ``LookupEntityExtractor``                     N/A                       extract entities using a lookup table
+                                              on top of a transformer   good for training custom entities ``RegexEntityExtractor``                      N/A                       extract entities using the lookup tables and regexes defined in the
+                                                                        training data
 =========================  =================  ========================  =================================

 .. contents::